mlibrary/heliotrope/README.md

 # Contributing
 We'd love to accept your contributions and there are lots of ways to engage with the Fulcrum project and Heliotrope codebase even if you aren't a developer.
 Please see our [contributing guidelines](https://github.com/mlibrary/heliotrope/wiki/How-to-Contribute) for how you can get involved.

+Please note: As of May 14 2018, we have migrated our issues to a [JIRA project](https://tools.lib.umich.edu/jira/projects/HELIO/issues) and are no longer creating new issues in GitHub.
+All GitHub issues that were open at the time of migration will be updated with relevant links to the corresponding JIRA issue.
+If you find bugs or would like to open an issue, you can still use GitHub for that to open the conversation with Fulcrum developers.

 # Acknowledgements
 Initial development has been supported by a generous grant from the [Andrew W. Mellon Foundation](https://mellon.org/) and implemented by the University of Michigan Library and Press working with partners from Indiana, Minnesota, Northwestern, and Penn State universities and [Data Curation Experts](https://curationexperts.com/).